 The University of Arizona College of Architecture, Planning and Landscape Architecture Material Labs is an extension of our pedagogical mission to provide environments to explore, model, fabricate, and test design ideas.
 The labs make up in total a 9,000 sq. ft.
 (830 sq. meter) facility providing a professional quality environment and equipment accommodating a wide variety of materials including metals, woods, concrete, ceramics, glass, plastics, CNC tools and digital fabrication.

-The labs are open to all CAPLA students and faculty during the fall and spring semesters from 8 am to 10 pm, seven days a week, depending on monitor availability.
-They are closed for winter/summer breaks.
-Please contact the Material Labs manager for additional information: Paulus Musters email@example.com
+The labs are open to all CAPLA students and faculty, who have passed the safety requirements, during the fall and spring semesters.
+For current hours see posting computer at the main entrance to Labs.
+Depending on availabilty of staffing our hours are from 8 am to 10 pm, five days a week and 12-5 on the weekends.
+Labs are closed for winter/summer breaks.
+Please contact the Material Labs manager for additional information: Paulus Musters firstname.lastname@example.org

 Policies and Procedures